Diksha-Rathi/find-my-place/README.md

 The search results include places within a radius of 10 kilometers sorted in the order of their importance.
 Ranking will favor prominent places within the specified area.
 Prominence can be affected by a place's ranking in Google's index, global popularity, and other factors.

 The web application is currently live on heroku.
+[Click here].

 ## Setup Instructions